 The undisputed grand master of the genre, Jin Yong’s sprawling epics have captured the imagination and love of the international Chinese community for over half a century.
 Many of his stories revolve around historical events in Imperial China, and some of his characters are so well-received they are nowadays synonymous with Wuxia.
 Among his most celebrated works are the Condor Trilogy (射雕三部曲 she diao san bu qü), Demi-Gods and Semi-Devils (天龙八部 tian long ba bu), The Smiling, Proud Wanderer (笑傲江湖 xiao ao jiang hu) and The Duke of Mount Deer (鹿鼎记 lu ding ji).
-Till today, his works continue to be adapted into movies and television series regularly.
+Till today, his works continue to be regularly adapted into movies and television series.

 Liang Yusheng (梁羽生, Actual Name Chen Wentong)

 Like Jin Yong, Liang Yusheng’s stories frequently revolve around historical events and struggles.
 In fact, being a pioneer of new school Wuxia novels, most readers acknowledge it was Liang Yusheng’s style that inspired Jin Yong.
 Liang’s stories are also famous for their strong female protagonists, women who are not only formidable in skill but also tower above male counterparts in courage and valor.
 His most famous characters include Lü Siniang (吕四娘), Lian Nichang (练霓裳) and Yilan Zhu (易兰珠).
 Several of his novels have also been adapted into movies and television series over the years.